-This blog, Leadership: Create a Great Working Environment for Your Team, was originally posted by Wally Bock, Three Star Leadership, on March 28, 2017.
+This blog, Leadership: Create a Great Working Environment for Your Team, was originally posted by Wally Bock, Three Star Leadership, on March 28, 2017 and may not be copied or posted without PeopleGuru's express written permission.

 If you’re responsible for the performance of a group, then you’re a boss.
 And, your challenge is to create a great working environment for your team.
 Fortunately, we know what a great working environment looks like.For a couple of decades, I asked the participants in my programs to identify a time when it was great to come to work and then develop a description of what those great times looked like.
 When we talked about leader behaviors for the rest of our time together we tested them against whether they would help create a great working environment.